Koha-Community/kohadocs/source/tools.rst

 -  Next you can choose default values to apply to all patrons you are importing

-   -  ex.
-If you're importing patrons specific to one branch you can use the field on the import form to apply the branch code to all those you are importing.
+   -  For example, if you're importing patrons specific to one branch you can use the field on the import form to apply the branch code to all those you are importing.

--  Finally you need to decide on what data you want to replace if there are duplicates.
+-  Finally, you need to decide on what data you want to replace if there are duplicates.

    -  A matching record is found using the field you chose for matching